DonHulieo/duff/README.md

 ### bridge

 bridge is a class that provides common functions between different frameworks and libraries for use in creating cross-framework scripts.
-It currently has limited scope, managing player job/gang data, retreiving the core framework and some exposed methods between comon Inventory and Target scripts.
+It currently has limited scope, managing player job/gang data, retreiving the core framework and some exposed methods between common Inventory and Target scripts.

 #### Importing the bridge Module